AadarshSree/code-verify/README.md

 ## Config Changes

-Since the Cloudflare audit endpoint used by the original Code Verify extension to retrieve the manifest root hash is not public, we used our own endpoint to simulate the audit endpoint.
-To change the URL to the endpoint, look at [getCFRootHash.ts](https://github.com/AadarshSree/code-verify/blob/main/src/js/background/getCFRootHash.ts "getCFRootHash.ts").
+Since the Cloudflare audit endpoint used by the original Code Verify extension to retrieve the manifest root hash is not public, we simulated the audit endpoint on a server.To change the URL to the endpoint, look at [getCFRootHash.ts](https://github.com/AadarshSree/code-verify/blob/main/src/js/background/getCFRootHash.ts "getCFRootHash.ts").